venkatesanrpu/AI-CHEM-Gateway/README.md

 # AI-CHEM Gateway

-## A comprehensive Virtual Tutor for your examination needs.
+## A comprehensive Virtual Tutor for your classroom and examination needs.

+### The following list gives you a starter lesson plan.
+Each list below will give a list of sub-topics as keywords for exploration.
+The keyword associated with these topics are curated by subject domain experts for comprehensive and holistic learning of the subject.

-### More information about usage will be added soon
+*Additional lessons will be added soon*

 1. [Organic Stereochemistry and Reaction](lesson1)